Cagliari Sardinia, Italy Travel Guide

 Tipping practices in Italy differ from some other countries.

-It is fine to photograph public places and landmarks.
+It is fine to photograph public places and significant locations.

 When visiting churches, dress modestly (shoulders and knees covered).
 Be quiet and respectful inside.
 Do not eat, drink, or use mobile phones loudly.
-Some churches may have specific rules about photography.
+Some churches may have certain rules about photography.

 Cagliari has a mixed picture regarding accessibility for travelers with mobility needs.